Fascinating day trip to Tarragona and Sitges

 The City Wall

-The original wall, built in the 3rd century B.C., is the oldest Roman structure found outside Italy and at one time, it was over two miles long.
-The Roman portion of the wall remaining in Tarragona today extends not much more than half a mile.
+The original wall, built in the 3rd century B.C., is the oldest Roman structure outside Italy.
+At one time, it was over two miles long.
+Today, the Roman portion of the wall remaining in Tarragona extends no more than half a mile.

 fascinating day trip to Tarragona and Sitges

-An outer wall was added during the 16th through 18th centuries to provide additional protection to the town.
+An outer wall was added during the 16th through 18th centuries to protect the town.
 The average height of the walls is 39 feet and, in some places, 20 feet thick.
 Incredible construction, right?

 The Cathedral